 An example of a legal obligation that we need to comply with is our obligation to cooperate with tax authorities.

-Where processing is necessary for the performance of a contract between you and us.
+Where processing is necessary for the performance of a contract between you and us

-We may have a contract or other agreement in place with you, for example as a volunteer, or as a supplier.
+We may have a contract or other agreement in place with you, for example as a Counsellor on Placement, or as a supplier.
 In order for us to complete our obligations under this contract, we are permitted to process your personal information in furtherance of this contract.
 If we are discussing matters with a view to enter into an agreement, then the GDPR permits us to process your personal information in this instance also.

 Who do we share your information with?